GoosefleetEO/aa-memberaudit/README.md

 - Designed to work efficiently with large number of characters
 - Data retention policy allows managing storage capacity needs
+- Data can be exported for processing it with third party apps like Google Sheets (currently wallet journal only)

 ## Highlights